Makktu/Scrollium/README.md

 Resuming this more for practice than anything else.
 Will see how it develops.
 Added ability to paste in content from system clipboard, via the new 'Load New' screen.
-All very messy and provisional for now, but the important thing is to get it working for now.
+All very messy and provisional for now, but the important thing is to get it working.